 PCs & RCs will be located along the route at previously disclosed locations to provide proof of passage.
 Competitors may not be told in advance which controls are manned and which are not.
-At manned PCs, the marshal will sign, and if applicable chip, the competitors' time card, but no time will be recorded for any purpose other than noting the order of competitors' arrival.
+At manned PCs, the marshal may sign, and if applicable chip, the competitors' time card, but no time will be recorded for any purpose other than noting the order of competitors' arrival.
+In some circumstances a manned PC may be used to allocate a start time for the next Regularity Start Control.

-At unmanned RCs, competitors will be required to record information such as a name on a sign, four or five letter code or a word on a HERO code board placed by the organisers.
+At unmanned RCs, competitors will be required to record information such as a name on a sign, four or five letter code or a word on a HERO-ERA code board placed by the organisers.
 This must be written immediately in the correct space on the time card in ink; marshals at subsequent controls may cancel blank spaces, in which case the PC/RC will be deemed not to have been visited.
-Such controls will not necessarily have the control boards mentioned in Article 16.1.
+Such controls will not necessarily utilise the control boards mentioned in Article 16.1.

-For the purpose of determining correct direction of approach at a PC or RC, the control area will consist of a 3metre area around the location of the control.
+For the purpose of determining correct direction of approach at a PC or RC, the control area will consist of a 3-metre area around the location of the control.
 Competitors will be penalised for wrong approach or depart if they enter or exit the control area in the wrong direction.

-Penalty for missing a PC or RC 1 21⁄2 minutes Wrong approach or wrong depart at a PC or RC 2 / 2 minutes, plus in respect of Le Jog, the loss of 2 medal standards
+Penalty for missing a PC or RC 21⁄2 minutes

+Wrong approach or wrong depart at a PC or RC 21⁄2 minutes, plus in respect of Le Jog, the loss of 2 medal standards